Skip to main content

 EnvironmentBase URLPurpose

-Sandboxhttps://stagegw.transnox.com/servlets/TransNox_API_ServerDevelopment and testing
+Sandboxhttps://stagegw.transnox.com/servlets/TransNox_API_ServerDevelopment, staging, and certification testing

 Productionhttps://gateway.transit-pass.com/servlets/TransNox_API_ServerLive transactions